BioWilko/ncov2019-artic-nf/README.md

 ```
 guppy_barcoder --require_barcodes_both_ends -i run_name -s output_directory --arrangements_files "barcode_arrs_nb12.cfg barcode_arrs_nb24.cfg"
 ```

+If basecalled reads have already been quality filtered the flag --skip_quality_check may be provided so that artic guppyplex does not do so again.

 ### Illumina
 Briefly, the Illumina workflow can be summarised as follows: Minimap2 -> align_trim -> FreeBayes -> Bcftools.
 Use `--illumina` to run the Illumina workflow.
 Use `--directory` to point to an Illumina output directory usually coded something like: `<date>_<machine_id>_<run_no>_<some_zeros>_<flowcell>`.
 The workflow will recursively grab all fastq files under this directory, so be sure that what you want is in there, and what you don't, isn't!